Landmine Press: Muscle Worked, Benefits, Form

 How To Do One Arm Floor Landmine Press

-1. Lie flat on the floor, bend your knees and keep your feet on the floor for better balance.
+1. Lie flat on the floor, bend your knees, and keep your feet on the floor for better balance.

-3. Lift the one side of the landmine off the chest and hold it at arm’s length above you.
+3. Lift one side of the landmine off the chest and hold it at arm’s length above you.

 4. Now lower the landmine under controlled motion.

-5. Now raise it until your arms are nearly locked out.
+5. Now, raise it until your arms are nearly locked out.

 Tips